RConsortium/r-medicine-wg/README.md

 R/Medicine Working Group
 https://github.com/RConsortium/r-medicine-wg

-"R/Medicine" R Consortium working group organizes an annual conference, generally at the end of August, and this has been the primary focus for the past several years.
+The R/Medicine working group organizes an annual conference, generally at the end of August, and this has been the primary focus for the past several years.
 The R/Medicine conference and community promote the development and use of R based tools to improve clinical research and practice.
 Besides the conference, other activities currently being discussed include:

 * book focused on analysis of medical data geared towards medical practitioners
 * non-conference workshops